Paris – The 10 Best Art Museums

 9. Fondation Louis Vuitton

 The Fondation Vuitton is a museum and cultural center designed by Frank Gehry adjacent to the Jardin d’Acclimatation in the Bois de Boulogne.
 The project was initially projected to cost 100 million euros; however, the final figure is estimated to be more than 780 million euros (with over 600 million euros coming from the French government).
-While the permanent collection is predictable and uninspired, the temporary exhibitions have been exceptionally strong.
-In 2018 the Fondation Vuitton presented a solo exhibit “Jean-Michel Basquiat” and from April 5 until August 28, 2023, the Fondation will present a follow-up show highlighting the collaboration between Basquiat (1960 — 1988) and Andy Warhol (1928 — 1987), a collaboration which accounts for about 10% of the total artistic output created by Basquiat during his short life.
+While the permanent collection is predictable and uninspired, the temporary shows have been exceptionally strong.

 “Lake Ruovesi” (above) was painted by Akseli Gallen-Kallela in 1909.
 For the Paris World Fair of 1900, Gallen-Kallela (1865 — 1931) created frescoes for the Pavilion of Finland, securing his stature as the leading Finnish artist of his era.
 The Morozov Collection possesses the finest holdings of French Impressionism and especially Modernism, such as “Entrance to the Kasbah” (below left) and “Zorah on the Terrace” (below right) completed between 1912 and 1913 in Tangier during one of Henri Matisse’s stays in Morocco, as well as a decorative triptych (bottom) by Pierre Bonnard.
+That exhibition entitled “Icons of Modern Art” was the highlight of the 2021-22 cultural season in France, and perhaps the last time those paintings will leave Russia for decades to come.
+If you are curious to learn more about the amazing collection of paintings by Gauguin, Cézanne, Renoir, Marquet, Sisley, Monet and Russian artists assembled by the Morozov family, please read our article entitled Morozov Collection — The Best Art in Paris at Fondation Vuitton.

 The Vuitton’s interesting architectural elements are open to interpretation, and opinions have varied.
 Christopher Hawthorne (LA Times) said “The design is brilliant, a late-career triumph” for Gehry; but Paul Goldberger’s description in Vanity Fair came closer to the truth: the Vuitton “looks like sails, and it looks like a boat, and it looks like a whale, and it looks like a crystal palace that is in the middle of an explosion”.
 You should visit and judge for yourself.